cjdell/web-blocks/README.md

 Notes
 -----

-This app will only work on modern web browsers (Chrome, Firefox, Safari) and on computers with 3D graphics chips.
+This app will only work on modern web browsers (Chrome, Firefox, Safari) and computers with 3D graphics chips.
 This is only a demo at the moment so there will be bugs.
 I hope to eventually grow it into a useful educational tool.
 Help is always welcome.

 Includes experimental support for Google Cardboard!